Get insider access

 The build quality is excellent.
 The plastic materials are solid and don't flex easily.
 The stand is sturdy as it doesn't wobble, and the cable management is easy to use.
 Overall, it feels great, and there isn't any audible noise coming from a fan.
 One downside is that the joystick control is loose and creates an audible noise when you use it.

-Another downside is that the packaging it comes in causes some scratches and bubble marks on the screen, which is an issue that others have reported.
+Another downside is that the packaging it comes in can cause some scratches and bubble marks on the screen.
 You can see an example of this in the top right corner of this picture.
 This isn't so much an issue with how the monitor is made but rather how it's packaged.

 7.2